cloudmesh/classes/docs/source/lesson/preface/security.md

 fly.
 Other than opening the dedicated entry points to the flying area the nets must not be touched.
 Failure to do so may result in expulsion from the class.

-## Recreational Recess Activities (for STEM students only)

-As part of the camp, instructors may decide to do some recreational indoor and outdoor activities.
-Participants are required to follow instructions from instructors and avoiding dangerous activities.
-The same recess rules as in your school apply.
-If in doubt, ask.

-Rules and expectations:

-* No physical contact (i.e., pushing, hitting, fighting, kicking) or tackle sports.
-* No carrying others on your back.
-* Keep sticks, rocks, and snow on the ground and do not throw them.
-* There will be NO jumping off of equipment, tables, benches.
-* Soccer balls, kickballs, footballs, etc. may be brought onto the field.
-Be carefull not to hurt others.
-* Enjoy playing in the green space around the rugby are, but stay close to the building and in sight.
-* No climbing on the fences and trees or running through plants/ trees.

-Character expectations:

-* Students need to follow the teacher’s/associate’s directions
-* Use only acceptable language–swearing, name-calling is not allowed.
-Give put-ups instead!
-* Invite and include all when playing – “Don’t say, you can’t play!”
-* No bullying